 The eligibility requirements for the LEED AP exam is either previously passing the LEED GA exam or planning on taking a combined exam with both the Green Associate sections and the AP sections.
 It is not required but is recommended to have documented professional experience on a LEED project, within the last 3 years, with verification through LEED Online or employer attestation.

 Potential candidates are also mandated to agree with the Disciplinary and Exam Appeals Policy and Credential Maintenance Program and submit to an application audit.

 The LEED Associate Professional exams consist of 100 randomly delivered multiple choice questions which must be completed in 2 hours.
-Individuals are required to score at least 170 out of 200 in order to pass.
+Individuals are required to score at least 170 out of 200 to pass.
 The LEED Green Associate Exam focuses primarily on relevant concepts and terminology, to test a candidate's in-depth understanding of the main rating system categories.
 Candidates have to memorize several performance thresholds and perform calculations during the exam.

 Practice materials for the LEED Green Associate Exam include the BD+C Reference Guide, which is optional but useful even after the exam.
 Browsing around the USGBC website which gives users valuable information about what each credit is really about, you can also visit the forums to clarify anything you are not sure of.
-For a fee you can also get the Green Associate Study Guide and practice exams found on the internet.
-You would be well advised to read the Candidate Handbook very carefully, especially the parts explaining the materials you need to know and take as many practice tests as you can get your hands on.
+For a fee, you can also get the Green Associate Study Guide and practice exams found on the internet.
+You would be well advised to read the Candidate Handbook cautiously, especially the parts explaining the materials you need to know and take as many practice tests as you can get your hands on.